Masud Gharahkhani

-Masud Gharahkhani (مسعود قرهخانی; born 22 September 1982) is a Norwegian politician from the Labour Party, who has been serving as the President of the Storting since 2021, and as a member of the Storting for Buskerud since 2017.
+Masud Gharahkhani (مسعود قرهخانی; born 22 September 1982) is an Iranian-born Norwegian politician from the Labour Party, who has been serving as the President of the Storting since 2021, and as a member of the Storting for Buskerud since 2017.
 He previously served as a deputy member from 2009 to 2013.

 Early life and education

-Born in Tehran, Iran, Masud Gharahkhani emigrated to Norway with his family in 1987 and grew up in Skotselv in Øvre Eiker.
-His father is politician and trade unionist Bijan Gharakhani.
+Born in Tehran, Iran, Gharahkhani emigrated to Norway with his family in 1987 and grew up in Skotselv in Øvre Eiker.
+His father is politician and trade unionist Bijan Gharahkhani.
 After attending Rosthaug senior high school, he enrolled at Gjøvik University College studying radiography, graduating as a radiologic technologist, and has been employed by Blefjell Hospital.
 He has also been employed as secretary-general for the Buskerud Labour party.

 Political career

 Gharahkhani was first elected as a deputy representative to the parliament in the 2009 election.
 He received a standing ovation at the Labour Party national convention in 2011 for his speech about his journey from Tehran to Drammen.
 Hoping to be the first mayor in Norway with a non-Western immigrant background, Gharahkhani was the Labour party candidate for the mayor of Drammen in the 2011 local election.
 He eventually lost to popular incumbent Tore Opdal Hansen from the Conservative Party.
 His campaign was marred by speculation in the press about his marriage to a woman in Iran.
 Gharahkani however blamed his opponents for attempting to smear him.

+During his first term as a full member of the Storting, Gharahkhani served on the Standing Committee on Family and Cultural Affairs in 2017 to 2018 and the Standing Committee on Local Government and Public Administration from 2018 to 2021.